Leading a Whole-School Strategy for EAL (Online Course)

 - Online course

-If you answered ‘yes’ to any of these questions then why not join the 3,000+ teachers who have already engaged with The Bell Foundation’s range of quality assured EAL training opportunities, which have achieved a recommendation rate of 99%.
+If you answered ‘yes’ to any of these questions then why not join the 26,000+ education professionals who engaged with The Bell Foundation’s range of quality assured EAL training opportunities in 2022, which achieved a recommendation rate of 95%.

 We have learnt this year that much of the content of the Language for Results programme will be just as helpful in terms of enhancing the skills of our under-achieving white British students as it is for EAL students, and it is the aim this year to widen the use of the programme to include these students.